adevrrc/adev-p2-notes/read-me.md

 }
 ```

-Many of the code examples in these course notes to not contain proper documentation.
+Many of the code examples in these course notes do not contain proper documentation.
 They are omitted for clarity of the example.
 Ensure you are following the [Coding Conventions and Standards]({{ site.url}}{{ site.baseurl }}/docs/intro-to-dotnet-csharp-vs/coding-conventions-standards/) for all your graded course work.
 {: .alert .alert-warning}

 ## Help Improve These Notes